-- Line 13 Health Savings Account (HSA) Deduction Federal law allows the taxpayer a deduction for contributions to an HSA account.
-California does not conform.
-Transfer the amount from column A, line 13 to column B, line 13. - Line 14 Moving Expenses California does not conform to federal law regarding the suspension of the deduction for moving expenses, except for members of the Armed Forces on active duty.

-Non-military and military taxpayers prepare form FTB 3913.
-After completing form FTB 3913, if you are a non-military taxpayer and checked the No box on line 5 of form FTB 3913, enter the amount from line 5 of form FTB 3913 on Schedule CA (540NR), Part II, Section A, line 1, column C.
+- Line 13 Health Savings Account Deduction Federal law allows a deduction for contributions to an HSA account.
+California law does not conform.
+Enter the amount from line 13, column A, on line 13, column B. - Line 14 Moving Expenses California law does not conform to federal law regarding the suspension of the deduction for moving expenses, except for members of the Armed Forces on active duty.
+Non-military and military taxpayers, prepare form FTB 3913.
+After completing form FTB 3913, if you are a non-military taxpayer and checked the No box on line 5 of form FTB 3913, enter the amount from form FTB 3913, line 5 on Schedule CA (540NR), Part II, Section A, line 1h, column C.

-If you are a non-military taxpayer and checked the Yes box on line 5 of form FTB 3913, enter the amount from line 5 of form FTB 3913 on Schedule CA (540NR), Part II, line 14, column C.
+If you are a non-military taxpayer and checked the Yes box on line 5 of form FTB 3913, enter the amount from form FTB 3913, line 5 on Schedule CA (540NR), Part II, line 14, column C.

 - Line 15 Deductible Part of Self-Employment Tax A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
 This deduction is not allowed to an employee.
-If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from column A, line 15, in column B, line 15. - Line 17 Self-employed Health Insurance Deduction A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
+If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from line 15, column A, on line 15, column B. - Line 17 Self-employed Health Insurance Deduction A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
 This deduction is not allowed to an employee.
-If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from column A, line 17, in column B, line 17.
+If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from line 17, column A, on line 17, column B.